 Mel Tomlinson got his start at Heritage Dance Theatre thanks to Agnes de Mille.
 In 1974, de Mille revived her company (Agnes de Mille Dance Theatre) under the name Heritage Dance Theatre, in collaboration with the University of North Carolina School of the Arts, where Tomlinson attended as an undergraduate.
 Tomlinson remembers in his memoir, Beyond Mr Dreams, that he was initially cut from Agnes de Mille’s audition at school for the company, but thanks to his teacher, was given another chance, where he demonstrated his many tricks, such as riding a unicycle and twirling a baton.
-Afterwards, Tomlinson was selected as a principal dancer in this company, and began touring right after graduation.
-Agnes de Mille created a ballet called Texas Fourth in which Tomlinson had multiple solo moments to show off his tricks.
-The ballets showcased on the tour were true to American spirit, thanks to de Mille’s fascination with The West, and connecting Americans with the ballet world and the history of the nation.
-Agnes de Mille and Mel Tomlinson shared a rather special connection while on tour, because as the company was moving through the deep South, there were plenty of people that were unfriendly towards Tomlinson and the three other black dancers, so Agnes de Mille took it upon herself to protect them.
-The tour culminated in a performance at the Metropolitan Opera House in Lincoln Center, NYC for a gala, though it was not supposed to, due to Miss de Mille’s terrible stroke.
+Afterwards, Tomlinson was selected as a principal dancer in this company and began touring right after graduation.
+Agnes de Mille created a ballet called Texas Fourth, in which Tomlinson had multiple solo moments to show off his tricks.
+The ballets showcased while the company was on tour were true to the American spirit, thanks to de Mille’s fascination with The West; this connected Americans with the ballet world and the history of the nation.
+Agnes de Mille and Mel Tomlinson shared a rather special connection while on tour because, as the company was moving through the deep South, there were plenty of people that were unfriendly towards Tomlinson and the three other Black dancers.
+So de Mille took it upon herself to protect them.
+The tour culminated in a performance at the Metropolitan Opera House in New York City’s Lincoln Center for a gala.

-The American Negro Ballet Disbanded in 1940, so Williams went to dance with the American Ballet Theater’s Negro Unit, where she was given the opportunity to perform in Agnes de Mille’s Black Ritual.
-Lavinia was in De Mille’s presentation of Obeah, which was a ballet based on North American understandings of the West Indian belief in black magic.
+The American Negro Ballet disbanded in 1940, so Williams went to dance with the Ballet Theatre’s Negro Unit, where she was given the opportunity to perform in Agnes de Mille’s Black Ritual.
+The ballet, alternatively called Obeah, was a ballet based on North American understandings of the West Indian belief in black magic.

-On January 22, 1940, Agnes de Mille choreographed the ballet Black Ritual (Obeah) for sixteen Black dancers: Lawaune Kennard, Lavinia Williams, Ann Jones, Dorothy Williams, Elizabeth Thompson, Evelyn Pilcher, Edith Ross, Valerie Black, Leonore Cox, Edith Hurd, Mabel Hart, Moudelle Bass, Clementine Collinwood, Carroll Ash, Bernice Willis, and Muriel Cook.
+On January 22, 1940, Agnes de Mille choreographed the ballet Black Ritual (Obeah) for sixteen Black dancers: Lawaune Kennard, Lavinia Williams, Anne Jones, Dorothy Williams, Elizabeth Thompson, Evelyn Pilcher, Edith Ross, Valerie Black, Leonore Cox, Edith Hurd, Mabel Hart, Maudelle Bass, Clementine Collinwood, Carrole Ash, Bernice Willis, and Muriel Cook.
 Black Ritual was set to the score “La Création du monde” (1923) by Darius Milhaud.

 Agnes de Mille was born in New York City into a well-connected family of theater professionals.
-She had a love for acting and originally wanted to be an actress, but was told that she was “not pretty enough”, so she turned her attention to dance.
+She had a love for acting and originally wanted to be an actress.
+She was “not pretty enough,” so she turned her attention to dance.
 As a child, she had longed to dance, but dance at this time was considered more of an activity, rather than a viable career option, so her parents refused to allow her to dance.
 She did not seriously consider dancing as a career until after she graduated from college.
 When de Mille’s younger sister was prescribed ballet classes to cure her flat feet, de Mille joined her.
-De Mille lacked flexibility and technique, though, and did not have a dancer’s body.
+But de Mille lacked flexibility and technique and did not have a dancer’s body.
 Classical ballet was the most widely known dance form at this time, and de Mille’s apparent lack of ability limited her opportunities.
-She taught herself from watching film stars on the set with her father in Hollywood; these were more interesting for her to watch than perfectly turned out legs, and she developed strong character work and compelling performances.
+She taught herself how to dance by watching film stars on the set of her father’s Hollywood productions; these were more interesting for her to watch than perfectly turned out legs, and she developed strong character work and compelling performances.

 Later on, after her success with Rodeo (a ballet she choreographed in 1942), de Mille was hired to choreograph the musical Oklahoma!
 (1943).
 De Mille went on to choreograph over a dozen other musicals.
 Her love for acting played a very important role in her choreography.
 De Mille revolutionized musical theatre by creating choreography that not only conveyed the emotional dimensions of the characters but enhanced the plot.
 Her choreography, as a reflection of her awareness of acting, reflected the angst and turmoil of the characters instead of simply focusing on a dancer’s physical technique.